robertnetti/FP-Growth/README.md

 # fp-growth
-Python implementation of the fp-growth algorithm for discovering frequent itemsets.
+Python implementation of the fp-growth algorithm for discovering frequent itemsets within a grocery store transaction database.

 ## Table of Contents
 * [General info](#general-info)